Introduction to Weka Python

 Using weka from Python

-The Python and the Weka both are the tools which are broadly used in the analytics of data, by using the Python we can get resultant outcomes in the enhanced performance of finding the correct or incorrect instances, recalling the program and to precision of data.
+Python and Weka both are tools that are broadly used in the analytics of data, by using Python we can get resultant outcomes in the enhanced performance of finding the correct or incorrect instances, recalling the program, and to the precision of data.

 Weka Python Example code